 The Golden Dilemma

-Gold objects have existed for thousands of years but for many investors gold has only recently become a tradable investment opportunity.
-Gold has been described as an inflation hedge, a “golden constant”, with a long run real return of zero.
-Yet over 1, 5, 10, 15 and 20 year investment horizons the variation in the nominal and real returns of gold has not been driven by realized inflation.
+While gold objects have existed for thousands of years, gold's role in diversified portfolios is not well understood.
+We critically examine popular stories such as 'gold is an inflation hedge'.
+We show that gold may be an effective hedge if the investment horizon is measured in centuries.
+Over practical investment horizons, gold is an unreliable inflation hedge.
+We also explore valuation.
 The real price of gold is currently high compared to history.
-In the past, when the real price of gold was above average, subsequent real gold returns have been below average.
-Given this situation is it time to explore “this time is different” rationalizations?
-We show that new mined supply is surprisingly unresponsive to prices.
-In addition, authoritative estimates suggest that about three quarters of the achievable world supply of gold has already been mined.
+In the past, when the real price of gold was above average, subsequent real gold returns have been below average consistent with mean reversion.
 On the demand side, we focus on the official gold holdings of many countries.
-If prominent emerging markets increase their gold holdings to average per capita or per GDP holdings of developed countries, the real price of gold may rise even further from today’s elevated levels.
-As a result investors in gold face a daunting dilemma: 1) embrace a view that “those who cannot remember the past are condemned to repeat it”, there is a “golden constant” and the purchasing power of gold is likely to fall or 2) embrace a view that “this time is different” and the “golden constant” is dead.
+If prominent emerging markets increase their gold holdings to average per capita or per GDP holdings of developed countries, the real price of gold may rise even further from today's elevated levels.
+In the end, investors face a golden dilemma: 1) embrace a view that 'those who cannot remember the past are condemned to repeat it' and the purchasing power of gold is likely to revert to its mean or 2) embrace a view that the emergence of new markets represent a structural change and 'this time is different'.